Title and statement of responsibility area

 Name of creator

-In 1911 an act was passed by the Manitoba Government incorporating the Public Markets Ltd. The plan was to furnish Manitoba livestock producers with a market-place, in an area where there was a need for selling and handling facilities to accommodate a growing industry.
-The two National railways financed and developed a 137-acre site purchased by the City of Winnipeg that was referred to in the land title records as the ‘Roman Catholic Mission Property’.
-On August 14, 1913 the Marion Street facility with its stock yards and packing house facility was officially opened by Premier Sir Rodmond Roblin.
-For the next seventy-five years, the Union Stock Yards, not only provided the City of St. Boniface with its largest single source employers but became a vital cog in Manitoba's agricultural economy.
+Public Markets Limited (PML) was incorporated In 1911 by the Manitoba Government in order to provide Manitoba livestock producers with a market-place to accommodate this growing industry.
+A 137-acre [or 232- acre] site located on Marion Street in St. Boniface was purchased by the City of Winnipeg.
+In the land title reocords, this areas was referred to as the ‘Roman Catholic Mission Property’.
+On August 14, 1913, the Marion Street facility, with its stock yards and packing house facility, was officially opened by Premier Sir Rodmond Roblin.
+For the next seventy-five years, this facility, known as the Union Stock Yards, not only provided the City of St. Boniface with its largest single source of employers but became a vital cog in Manitoba's agricultural economy.

 The livestock business in Manitoba owes its origins to the great cattle drives in the Southwestern United States.
 The Dodge City/Western Trail led up into Alberta where it hooked up with the newly completed Canadian National Railway.
 Cattle were loaded on to freight cars and shipped to the markets in Eastern Canada.
 Along the way the trains stopped off in Winnipeg to water and feed the cattle, giving rise to Manitoba's livestock industry.
 Winnipeg's first stock yard was located in the Weston area but space constraints and easier access to the rail lines necessitated the move to St. Boniface.
 The Union Stock Yards were the largest of their kind in Canada.
 The yard had its own private well essential in providing the endless stream of water required.

-The livestock received and sold at Union Stock Yards came from all three Prairie Provinces, destined for either the local market, Eastern Canada or under favourable exchange and trading conditions the United States.
+The livestock received and sold at Union Stock Yards came from all three prairie provinces, destined for the local market, Eastern Canada, or under favourable exchange and trading conditions, the United States.
 The principal requirement locally was to provide slaughter cattle for the processing plants.
-However under good weather and feed conditions there was a significant turnover of cattle back into the Manitoba feed lots for finishing.
-The Eastern Canada market was constant year round with upwards of 300,000 cattle and calves shipped annually.
-The yard was also the largest exporter of feeder cattle in Canada with steady sales to Iowa, Minnesota and Nebraska.
+However, under good weather and feed conditions there was a significant turnover of cattle back into the Manitoba feed lots for finishing.
+The Eastern Canada market was constant year-round with upwards of 300,000 cattle and calves shipped annually.
+The yard was also the largest exporter of feeder cattle in Canada with steady sales to Iowa, Minnesota, and Nebraska.

-Failure to keep up with technological advancements and the advent of refrigerated trucks conspired to end Union Stock Yards dominance of the industry.
+Failure to keep up with technological advancements and the advent of refrigerated trucks conspired to end the Union Stock Yards dominance of the industry.
 Trucks took over as the principal means of beef shipping with the completion of the Trans Canada Highway in 1955.
 The meat packing industry began to move closer to the source of its product as plants in Alberta supplanted Winnipeg processors.
-Manitoba hog processing still remains a viable industry but the Union Stock Yards, Canada Packers and Swifts beef processing plants had outlived their usefulness by 1990.
+Manitoba hog processing still remains a viable industry but the Union Stock Yards, Canada Packers and Swift beef processing plants had outlived their usefulness by 1990.
+The Swift plant was demolished in 1994.

 Scope and content